 Trashy

-Last month, I finally did something that I’ve been thinking about way longer than I’ve ever admitted aloud.
-In fact, I was thinking about it decades ago, when I was still a pre-teen and had no idea how I would do it.
+Last month, I finally did something that Iโve been thinking about way longer than Iโve ever admitted aloud.
 And once I finally decided to do it, I was incredibly nervous.
-I … Continue reading Trashy
+I wanted nothing more than to have someone there with me, but in these days of a global pandemic, having someone with you isnโt allowed; … Continue reading Trashy

 Mixed in America: A Perspective on Discrimination